Welcome

 CERS Institute for Regional Studies

 The predecessor of the Institute for Regional Studies, the Danubian Scientific Institute (DTI) was founded in Pécs in 1943.
 The Centre for Regional Studies (RKK) was established in 1984 on the basis of the DTI, which had been an academic research institute since 1955, and acquired its networked organisational structure based on rural units, which it has retained even after its integration into the Centre for Economic and Regional Studies (KRTK/CERS) of the Hungarian Academy of Sciences in 2012.
-It took a few years to consolidate the research synergies between the three institutes and, as a result, to achieve a significant improvement in results.
+It took a few years to consolidate the research synergies between the three institutes and to achieve a significant improvement in results.